nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-update-default-nuxeo-page.md

 For LTS 2019 (10.10), choose the `10.10` branch: [https://github.com/nuxeo/nuxeo-web-ui/tree/10.10/elements](https://github.com/nuxeo/nuxeo-web-ui/tree/10.10/elements).

 1. Copy the the element you need to edit: in our case, this is the `nuxeo-document-page` available [here](https://github.com/nuxeo/nuxeo-web-ui/blob/10.10/elements/document/nuxeo-document-page.html).
-T

   {{#> callout type='note'}}
   The ` nuxeo-collapsible-document-page` is the element used for folderish documents.
   {{/callout}}

 1. Go to **Nuxeo Studio Designer** and paste the code in a custom element, and adjust the element name: Under the **Resources** tab of Nuxeo Studio Designer:
-  1. Create a folder called `custom-elements`
+  1. Create a folder called `custom-elements`.
   1. In the `custom-elements` folder, create an empty file called `nuxeo-document-page-validity.html` and paste the code of the `nuxeo-document-page`: The new element name must be different from the original one.
-1. Make sure you've substituted all the references of `nuxeo-document-page` by `nuxeo-document-page-validity` (there should be 4 references at least) in the file.
+1. Make sure you've replaced all the references of `nuxeo-document-page` by `nuxeo-document-page-validity` (there should be 4 references at least) in the file.
 1. Comment all the element imports at the beginning of the file (like `<link rel="import" href="nuxeo-document-metadata.html">`)

 {{#> callout type='warning'}}